-McCarthy Road is a drive you'll never forget in AK
+McCarthy Road is a drive you'll never forget in Alaska

-McCarthy Road is an epic road trip in a very Alaskan sort of way, located deep in the heart of Valdez-Cordova Census Area, in USA.
+McCarthy Road is an epic road trip in a very Alaskan sort of way, located deep in the heart of Valdez-Cordova Census Area, in the USA.
 Rough road conditions and potholes are common.

-McCarthy Road
+When was McCarthy Road built?

 How long is McCarthy Road?

 Located within the Wrangell-St. Elias National Park and Preserve, the road is 59 miles (95 km) long, running west-east from Chitina, at the end of Edgerton Highway, to McCarthy.
 It follows the path of the historic Copper River and Northwestern Railroad.
-Today's road originated in 1909 as a mining railway.
-When large scale mining ended in 1938, most of the rails were salvaged for scrap iron.
-In 1971 the rail bed was covered with gravel, creating today's surface of the road.

 Is the McCarthy Road paved?